AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 1. **Make sure the bug is in Trac**.
 Usually it is (that's why you are working on it), but if it's a bug you have found yourself, add it to Trac before you start work.
 1. **Take ownership of the bug in Trac**, by using the "Action" chunk at the bottom of the Trac bug display (you need to be logged in to see it), and putting your name in the "reassign to" box.
 This makes sure that two people don't work on the same bug.
 If you later decide you can't do it after all, remove your name.
 1. **Add a test case** in the [regression-test suite](building/running-tests) that shows up the bug.

+  - Name the test after the bug number - this is helpful for finding the bug again in the future.
   - Put the name of the test in the "Test Case" field of the Trac report.
-  - Put a reference to the Trac bug e.g. "Trac [\#1466](https://gitlab.haskell.org//ghc/ghc/issues/1466)" in a comment in the test case.
 1. **Fix the bug**!

   - If your proposed fix has non-local consequences, please consult us (on cvs-ghc@…) before investing too much of your time.